Are you considering the idea of getting a web site built for your business?

 - Who will decide what content gets written/published on your site?

-- Who will create the content (e.g. content research, writing and proofing, sourcing and outsourcing graphic content and logos, videos, audios, newsletter content, training content, FAQs, etc.)?
+- Who will create the content (e.g. researching, writing and reviewing, sourcing and outsourcing graphics and logos, videos, audios, newsletter content, training content, FAQs, etc.)?

 - How will you communicate what needs doing to others?
-How will people communicate with each other to ensure that all the “fingers” talk to “the hand”?
+How will people communicate with each other to ensure that project deadlines get met on time?

-- Who will be responsible for the actual scheduling and publishing of content on your site and update any outdated information?
+- Who will be responsible for the actual scheduling and publishing of content on your website or blog and update any outdated information?

-- Who will promote and market your site with search engine optimization, online advertising, social media marketing, video marketing, etc.?
+- Who will promote and market the blog with search engine optimization, online advertising, social media marketing, video marketing, etc.?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and managing the budget for all of the above areas (including planning the cost of getting your site built)?
+- Who will be responsible for setting and managing the budget for all of the above areas (including budgeting for the cost of building your site)?

-Who is going to be responsible and accountable for all of the different areas of your website?
+Who is going to be accountable for all aspects of your website?

-Depending on the circumstances of your business, it may be just one person doing it all (e.g. you), or a few people, or perhaps even some outsourced help.
+Depending on the resources you have available, it could be just one person doing everything (e.g. you), or a small team of people who also have to juggle other areas of your business, or perhaps even some outsourced help.

-If you don’t know the answer to the above questions before getting your website built, you could end up investing a lot of time and money building something that will not only not help you grow your business, but cost you valuable money and time.
+If you don’t know the answer to the above questions before getting your website built, you could end up investing a lot of time and money on a tool that will not only not help you grow your business, but cost even more of your valuable money and time.

-Create a flowchart document showing exactly who will do what in terms of looking after the processes involved in managing your website and content creation.
+Create a document (e.g. flowchart) outlining exactly who will do what in terms of managing your website and content creation.

 Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your team accountable for managing these.
 This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.

 Congratulations!
-You have completed all the steps of the website planning process and can now start looking at options for getting your website built.
+You have completed all the steps of the website planning process and can now start exploring options for getting your new site built.

-Hopefully, this information has given you a better understanding of the website planning process and how WordPress can help you build a better business online.
-See other articles on this site or contact us for information or assistance setting up your website or blog.
+Hopefully, this article has given you a better understanding of the website planning process and how WordPress can help you get better results online.
+See other posts on this site or contact us for information or assistance setting up your website or blog.

-Please consider subscribing to our blog, as we plan to add lots more content, resources and useful tips on how to develop and implement your online marketing strategy.
+We also recommend that you consider subscribing to our blog, as we will be posting loads of great content, resources and useful business tips on developing and implementing your web site marketing strategy.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been tested, certified, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.